Out later this year, I’ve put together a Dustoff Z preview for your reading pleasure, whether you should be adding it to your wishlist and what-not.

 As this is a preview and the game is still in development, there are a few moments where zombies will seemingly teleport onto the skids of your helicopter, which is quite annoying as they bring you down, forcing you to eat dirt.
 The collision with some of the buildings can be overly sensitive too, but overall, it’s an enjoyable game that I recommend you keep an eye on.

-Dustoff Z - Chevycopter
+Dustoff Z preview

-Pimp my flight.
+Chevycopter.
 Source: Screen capture

 Out later this year, it has an arcade-like, charming quality to it and there’s a lot of satisfaction in repeat plays and the fun of unlocking new characters, vehicles and upgrades.